1405043-kd/chhobighor/README.md

 # this is an almost similar implementation of this paper, https://ieeexplore.ieee.org/document/8058463/

-The whole process is roughly 5 major steps.
+The whole process contains roughly 5 major steps.

 In step 1, the underwater image is white balanced by compensating red and blue channels.